KBMackenzie/kitten-regex/README.md

     -- Just (RegexOutput {groups = [(0,"test@gmail.com"),(1,"gmail.")], leftovers = ""})
 ```

+Disclaimer: You *shouldn't* validate emails with regex, this is just a convenient example!

+Additionally, while I wrapped the strings in the example above in the ReString newtype, you don't *have* to.
+The Regexable typeclass (which handles regex compilation and matching) has instances for Text and ByteString too.

+*"Why not have a raw instance for String?"*

+Because String is a type alias for [Char], and [Char] cannot be made an instance of a typeclass without using a language extension and allowing for some possible unpredictability down the road with the compiler, and I didn't think that was worth the trouble.

+The ReString newtype is an instance of IsString, too, so the OverloadedStrings extension should work fine with it, in case you *really* want to work with Haskell's native String type.

+## Dynamically Building Regexes
-And an example of how to dynamically build that same regex above with combinators:
+An example of how to dynamically build that same email validation regex above with combinators:

 ```haskell
 emailRegex' :: Regex
 emailRegex' = toRegex $